corticon/corticon.js-samples/DynamicForms/docs/AuthoringClientSideComponents.md

 The item at index 1 is the data for the specific use case.
 We call this the project data.
 It contains:
 1. Initial data to pass to the first step of the flow (initialization data for this specific flow session).
 For example, this could be contextual information about a user (first name, last name, preferred language…).
 In an insurance claim that could be the type of insurance the user has, ect…
 2. Accumulated answers along the flow.
-3. Additional data created by the DS along the flow.
-For example, the DS can compute the total expenses amount in one step and then use that total in another step to decide to skip some questions based on whether the total is less than say $1000.
+3. Additional data created by the decision service along the flow.
+For example, the decision service can compute the total expenses amount in one step and then use that total in another step to decide to skip some questions based on whether the total is less than say $1000.

 Note: In the rest of this document when we reference an item as UI.fieldName we mean to reference the top level entity item at index 0 from the payload (that is UI.fieldName is a short hand notation for payload[0].fieldName).